PureDark/BSDarthMaul/README.md

 # Configuration

-Run the game once to generate the settings, they are in Beat Saber/UserData/modprefs.ini.
+- Run the game once to generate the settings, they are in Beat Saber/UserData/modprefs.ini.
+- You can Toggle Darth Maul and other settings in the Gameplay Modifiers Panel on the left when selecting songs

 ```ini
 [Darth Maul Plugin]